charleskoffler/clprolf/README.md

 "class_for" is user-friendly, to not forget the class stage, and is designed to be used by those who wants to clearly notice the mold aspect in oop.
 It can be used as often as we want, instead of directly precise the role, and it is just as effective.

 ### God objects or God objects-like prevention
 A classical OOP class, would be equivalent to a "class_for object" in simol.
 So it opens the door to God objects, or similar.
-That's why simol permits classes for more precise objects.
+That's why simol enables classes for more precise objects.

 ### A JUSTIFICATION OF THE TWO MAIN CLASS ROLES - THE TWO BASIC OBJECTS IN SIMOL